Excel Formula Protection

 You need to use the standard Excel formula protection approach in the case when you need to provide an integral workbook and avoid accidental formulas changes or complete removal by a customer.
 In this case you need just hide and lock workbook formulas with Excel.
 For a complete, beginner friendly tutorial on how to do that please read the tutorial How to hide and lock formulas in Excel.

-Excel Formula protection with XCell Compiler
+Excel Formula Protection with XCell Compiler

-The XCell Compiler is designed to compile all formulas in your workbook (xls, xlsm, xlsx, xlsb file) into binary code and remove them from the xls cells in the resulting file.
-By eliminating the original Excel formulas, it becomes impossible to restore them from the binary code, providing the absolutely most effective method to create strong Excel formula protection.
+The XCell Compiler is designed to compile all formulas in your workbook (xls, xlsm, xlsx, xlsb file) into binary code and remove them from the cells in the resulting file.
+By eliminating the original Excel formulas, it becomes impossible to restore them from the binary code, providing the most effective method to create strong Excel formula protection.

-To ensure maximum protection, XCell Compiler has created a new calculation engine that replaces the original Excel calculation engine in the compiled workbook.
-Although Excel is still used for formatting and displaying calculation results, our calculation engine manipulates binary code algorithms created from the text of the original Excel workbook formulas, ensuring that the original formulas are entirely removed from the compiled workbook.
+For maximum protection, XCell Compiler has created a new calculation engine that replaces the original Excel calculation engine in the compiled workbook.
+Our calculation engine manipulates binary code algorithms created from the original Excel workbook formulas, using Excel only as a tool for formatting and displaying the calculation results.

 It is worth noting that other methods of formula protection, such as locking cell formulas or hiding them with standard Excel worksheet password protection, are not secure.
 These approaches can be quickly bypassed with software that is readily available on the internet.
 XCell Compiler is the only viable solution to secure your Excel workbook formulas, guaranteeing that your intellectual property remains safe from unauthorized access.